Shk-Haseeb/Full-Stack-Open/README.md

+# 📚 Full-Stack Open MOOC – Solutions Repository
-This repository contains my solutions and exercises for the Full-Stack Open MOOC course.
-The course focuses on modern JavaScript-based web development and covers a comprehensive full-stack skillset.
+Welcome to my solutions repository for the Full-Stack Open course.
+This course focuses on modern JavaScript-based web development, covering a full-stack skillset from front-end to back-end using contemporary technologies.

-Repository Structure
+## 📁 Repository Structure
-Each part of the course is organized into its own directory, following the structure of the MOOC:

-Full-Stack-Open/
-├── part0/
-├── part1/
-├── part2/
-├── part3/
-├── ...

-Each folder contains the respective assignments and exercises for that section.
+All course parts are organized into separate folders for clarity and modularity.
+Each part folder contains:

+- The corresponding exercises and solutions
+- Documentation or setup instructions (where applicable)
+- Code comments for clarity

-How to Use This Repository
+## 🛠️ How to Use This Repository
+To explore the solutions:

-Navigate to the desired part directory to view the exercises and source code.
+- Navigate to the desired part directory.

-Each exercise includes relevant documentation and code comments where necessary.

-Solutions can be run locally; refer to the README.md within individual folders (if available) for setup instructions.
+- Review the source code and notes provided.
+- Run locally (if desired) by following any setup instructions within the folder’s README.md.